-CAUTION: Verify polarity at all connections with a standard voltmeter before 1) energizing the system and 2) turning the PHI 3.8 circuit breaker's "ON/OFF" switch to the "ON" position.
+CAUTION: Verify polarity at all connections with a standard volt meter before 1) energizing the system and 2) turning the PHI 3.8 circuit breaker's "ON/OFF" switch to the "ON" position.
 Reverse polarity at the battery terminals will void the Warranty and destroy the PHI batteries.

 PHI batteries pose some risk of shock or sparking during the installation and initial wiring and connection process.
 This is consistent with all other battery-based storage formats.
 Be sure to turn the built-in circuit breaker to the "OFF" position to minimize the risk of shock or sparks during the installation and commissioning of the system.
 Use of insulated gloves, clothing and footwear is always recommended when working in close proximity to electrical devices.
 Cover, restrain or remove jewelry or conductive objects (metal bracelets, rings, belt buckles, metal snaps, zippers, etc.) when working with any electrical or mechanical device.
-Cover or restrain long hair and loose clothing when working with any electrical or mechanical device.